 What you lose: Fried foods are typically dredged in milk or egg, and then coated with refined wheat flour, seasonings, and sometimes even artificial flavor enhancers.
 By cutting those out, you’re eliminating processed ingredients that can be difficult for your body to digest, according to Scheller.

 What you gain: Refined flours are processed in a way that removes key nutrients.
 Instead, we like to use in dishes like our Homestyle Chicken.
-Almonds pack nutrients like fiber, magnesium, and vitamin E, which can boost your immune and digestive systems—while still giving you that satisfying coating.
+Almonds pack nutrients like fiber, magnesium, and vitamin E, which can boost your immune and digestive systems — while still giving you that satisfying coating with a slightly-nutty flavor.

-The alternative technique: Ditch the messy pan of oil for a baker’s sheet in the oven.
+The alternative technique: Sometimes fried food alternatives are about the technique, not the ingredients.
+Ditch the messy pan of oil for a baker’s sheet in the oven.

 What you gain: By oven frying (like we do in our Sicilian-Style Chicken Parm), you get to keep the crisp-factor and the flavor of your traditionally fried foods.
 You’ll also eliminate some of the potentially negative impacts of high-heat cooking.

-The alternative technique: Choose a high quality, heat stable oil, like a non-GMO expeller pressed canola oil or olive oil over the more highly processed vegetable oils that are often used in frying.
+The alternative technique: This is probably the easiest way to switch to a fried food alternative.
+Choose a high quality, heat stable oil, like a non-GMO expeller pressed canola oil or olive oil over the more highly processed vegetable oils that are often used in frying.

 What you lose: Potential inflammation.
-Here's the deal: Different oils have different breakdowns of fats—“good” ones and “bad” ones, according to Scheller.
+Here's the deal: Different oils have different breakdowns of fats—there are “good” and “bad” types of fat, according to Scheller.
 Consuming high amounts of unhealthy (bad) fats found in low quality vegetable oils such as corn and soybean and other chemically extracted oils, like canola oil (also found in ultra-processed, packaged foods) can contribute to increased levels of inflammation.
 In the short run, inflammation can lead to swelling or pain, but in the long run, may lead to higher risk for disease.

 What you gain: Depends on which oil you pick: Olive oil is rich in monounsaturated fats (the good kind!) and may help improve heart health, according to the Mayo Clinic.
 High-quality expeller pressed canola oil has a higher amount of omega 3 fatty acids, which are extremely important to support the brain, heart, digestion, skin, and more.